Dodgers–Yankees rivalry: Interleague matchups

-2024 World Series
+2024: First World Series in 43 years

 In 2024, the Dodgers and Yankees finished with the best records in the National and American Leagues, and met in the World Series for the first time in 43 years.
+The series was also notable for it featuring who were considered the two best players in the sport, the Yankees' Aaron Judge and the Dodgers' Shohei Ohtani.

 The Dodgers won the first three games and took the title in five games.
 However, aside from Game 4 (which Dodgers manager Dave Roberts was said to have punted due to a lack of healthy starting pitchers), each game was reasonably competitive.
 Writing for ESPN, Jeff Passan noted that although the Dodgers "scored 25 runs to the Yankees' 24 ... the Dodgers won the World Series in convincing fashion, over five games, because they were better in close contests."
-In particular, the Yankees surrendered an extra-inning, walk-off grand slam to Freddie Freeman in Game 1 and a 5-0 lead in Game 5.
+In particular, the Yankees surrendered an extra-inning, walk-off grand slam to Freddie Freeman in Game 1 and a 5–0 lead in Game 5.